diegoh40/ruby-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

+# Capstone Ruby
-# Catalog of my things
+## Catalog of my things

-A console application written in Ruby that allows you to catalog your things
+>This project we are building a small terminal program athat help you to manage your movies, books and music collection.

+Description the project.
+In this project we worked with classes, hashmaps arrays and the terminal.

 ## Built With

 - Ruby
+- VSCode
+- Git
+- GitHub
+- Rubocop
+- rspec (testing)

 ## Getting Started